Police Owe Nothing To Man Whose Home They Blew Up, Appeals Court Says

 "If there was ever a case they would hear, this would be it.
 There are a lot of interesting issues involved," Maxam told NPR.

-The case turns on legal technicalities about whether police acting in their official capacity can ever be seen as exerting eminent domain, when the government seizes private property for public use.
+The case turns on legal technicalities about whether police acting in their official capacity can ever be seen as exerting eminent domain — when the government seizes private property for public use.

 The appeals court, affirming the lower court, ruled that police attempting to make an arrest cannot be considered eminent domain, even when a property is severely damaged.

-In fact, the court noted, when police are performing their public safety duties, they cannot be "burdened with the condition" that they pay for property damage.
+In fact, the court stated, when police are performing their public safety duties, they cannot be "burdened with the condition" that they pay for property damage.

 The court noted that if police officers "willfully or wantonly" destroy property, they can be sued in a civil tort case.
 Lech tried to pursue that legal argument in Colorado state court, but he was not successful.